craftingcity/The-Known-World/World Notes/Planes/Prime Material - Alaturmen/Nations/The Nations of Alaturmen.md

 **Capital:** [[Castle Prosper]]
 **Hallmarks:** Cheese, Grains, Industry, Metalwork, Weapons

 In the wake of the Fall, Prosper is one of the most powerful nations in Alaturmen.
-It possesses a large population and abundant resources.
+It possesses abundant resources.
 Prosper leads the known world in industry.

-Arthur's People
+Arthur's People are known for their pragmatism and preparedness.
+They lack the community of [[The Democratic Combine of Peoples]] and the faith of [[The Church of the White Flame]], but they excel at finding the right tool for their job, or making one if necessary.
+Arthur's People have a talent for destruction, and many of the King's inventors work tirelessly on machines of war.
+The King's Silver Knights are one of the finest armies Alaturmen has known, rivaled only by the Flaming Exarchs of [[chuch.